-Most distance programs publish a Student Handbook that provides further examination information to students registered in distance courses.
-As well, your course outline and program area staff will have detailed information about examinations.
+Most programs publish a student handbook that provides further examination information to students registered in distance learning courses.
+Your course outline and program area staff will also have detailed information about examinations.

 For more information, contact your department’s Program Assistant [PDF]

-BCIT Students must receive permission from their program area prior to scheduling an exam session with the Test Centre.
+You must receive permission from your program area prior to scheduling an exam session with the Test Centre.